transkatgirl/KatWebSite/docs/core.md

      1. If the HTML sanitizer is enabled and the Page contains HTML, the Page's HTML is sanitized.
      2. If the Layout renderer is enabled and a `layout` Liquid variable is set, the specified Liquid layout is loaded from `layout_dir` and applied to the Page.
 8. Page writing
+   - **If the Builder's `output` directory exists, all files are removed from it.**
+   - If the Builder's `output` directory does not exist, it is created.
    - All Page objects inside the Site are written to the Builder's `output` directory.
 9. File re-linking
    1. All soft symbolic links in the Builder's `input_dir` directory are found and turned into absolute paths.